 Forklift training covers a variety of topics and involves different skills.
 Some of it relies on safety knowledge and organizational adherence to regulations, while other aspects of it will focus on safe behavior.
 But all of it should be clear and engaging to help employees retain the knowledge and consciously use it every day.

-Leaders would do well to remember that aspects of forklift safety should be included in the training and toolbox talks provided to employees who don’t operate the trucks but who may come in contact with them around the workplace.
+Leaders would do well to remember that aspects of forklift safety should be included in the training and toolbox talks dedicated to forklift issues provided to employees who don’t operate the trucks but who may come in contact with them around the workplace.